giancosta86/EighthBridge/README.md

 * **graph interactive rendering**, via a ScalaFX component named *GraphCanvas* and the related classes and traits - in particular, *VisualGraph*.
 Graphs are rendered in JavaFX, letting the developer choose how users can interact with every element

-EighthBridge stems from both the old Arcontes library (introduced to support a previous version of GraphsJ) and my experience with the [Elm](http://elm-lang.org/) language - which I studied while creating my first HTML 5 videogame - [Solvenius](http://gianlucacosta.info/solvenius/).
+EighthBridge stems from both the old *Arcontes* library (introduced to support a previous version of GraphsJ) and my experience with the [Elm](http://elm-lang.org/) language - which I studied while creating my first HTML 5 videogame - [Solvenius](http://gianlucacosta.info/solvenius/).

 In particular, EighthBridge's most important aspect is that *the graph model is immutable* - adding a vertex, for example, creates a new graph.

 Such solution, derived from *purely functional programming*, definitely increased the conciseness, simplicity and robustness of the model, dramatically speeding up development.

-Mutability is still present where more natural and sometimes almost required - in the ScalaFX components - making EighthBridge a hybrid OOP-functional library, perfectly supported by Scala's hybrid, very elegant nature.
+Mutability is still present where more natural and sometimes almost required - in the ScalaFX components - making EighthBridge *a hybrid OOP-functional library*, perfectly supported by Scala's hybrid, very elegant nature.

+To further focus on the declarative nature of EighthBridge, graphs must be *skinned* using standard *JavaFX CSS stylesheets* (see below).

 ## Requirements

-Scala 2.11.8 or later and Java 8u65 or later are recommended to employ EighthBridge.
+Scala 2.11.8 or later and Java 8u91 or later are recommended to employ EighthBridge.

 ## Referencing the library